 Message from the Dean of the College

 Each residential college community includes a number of people to whom freshmen can turn for advice and help.
-The residential college deans and directors of studies have overall responsibility for the academic lives of students and spend a great deal of time exploring with them both academic opportunities and, from time to time, the questions, problems or difficulties they may encounter in their lives, in specific courses or in choosing fields of concentration that are appropriate for them.
-The master of the college is a senior member of the faculty who is always ready to be of assistance in academic and personal matters.
-Directors of student life, college administrators, faculty fellows and resident graduate students constitute a large group of older, experienced people who interact regularly with beginning students.
-Finally, each first-year student has a residential college adviser (a junior or senior who lives nearby, who knows a great deal about almost every aspect of undergraduate life and who provides important information and support).
+The residential college deans and directors of studies take responsibility for their students’ academic lives and spend a great deal of time guiding them toward academic opportunities.
+They also help troubleshoot the questions, problems, or difficulties students may encounter in their lives on campus, in specific courses, or in choosing appropriate majors or fields of concentration.
+The master of the college is a senior faculty member who is always ready to assist with academic and personal matters.
+Directors of student life, college administrators, faculty fellows, and resident graduate students constitute a larger community of older, experienced people who interact regularly with beginning students, creating a tightly knit web of support and mentorship.
+Each first-year student also has a residential college adviser (a junior or senior student who lives nearby, knows a great deal about almost every aspect of undergraduate life, and provides important information and support).

 The Families Handbook provides a brief introduction to many aspects of life at Princeton.
-I hope that you will find it informative and useful.
+We hope you will find it informative and useful.